alibaba/testable-mock/docs/en-us/doc/use-mock.md

 ### 1.1 Mock method calls of any class

-Define an ordinary method annotated with `@MockMethod` in the mock class with exactly the same signature (name, parameter, and return value type) as the method to be mocked, and then add the type of target object (which the method originally belongs to) as `targetMethod` parameter of `@MockMethod` annotation.
+Define an ordinary method annotated with `@MockInvoke` in the mock class with exactly the same signature (name, parameter, and return value type) as the method to be mocked, and then add the type of target object (which the method originally belongs to) as `targetMethod` parameter of `@MockInvoke` annotation.

 At this time, all invocations to that original method in the class under test will be automatically replaced with invocations to the above-mentioned mock method when the unit test is running.